(NOTE: This post was previously posted in 2021. I recently updated it for 2024.)

 137 W. Knowlton Road, Media

-Linvilla is well known for their fall festival called Pumpkinland, which starts September 11.
+Linvilla is well known for their fall festival called Pumpkinland, which started September 7.
 If you’d like to spend the day exploring all of the activities, you’ll want to check them out on their website.
 Almost everything is priced a la carte, meaning you buy tickets for the corn maze, hay ride, pony rides, etc. separately.
 If you’re just interested in going apple picking, you can purchase tickets just to do that.
-They’re $7 per person online or $8 in person (limited available).
-Each person over 12 months needs to purchase a ticket, and then those $7 goes toward your apple purchase.
-(If you go over your total amount, you pay extra, but you don’t get any money back if you don’t pick enough.)
-Apples are priced at $7 for 1/4 peck, $28 for a peck and $42 for 1/2 bushel.
+Their Apple Festival is Saturday, September 28.

 330 Cold Soil Road, Princeton for the Market and other activities; apple picking is at 13 Van Kirk Road, Princeton